solana-developers/solana-cookbook/README.md

 or create an issue and assign it to yourself.

 ### Contribution Rewards
-First 25 succesful contributers to the Solana Cookbook will get an exculsive Glasseater NFT from the [Superteam DAO](https://superteam.fun).
+The first 25 successful contributors to the Solana Cookbook will get an exclusive Glasseater NFT from the [Superteam DAO](https://superteam.fun).
 Use this NFT to get direct access to exclusive Solana Ecosystem jobs.
-If you have already contirbuted, [claim your Glasseater NFT now](https://alpha.layer3.xyz/task/contribute-to-the-solana-cookbook)!
+If you have already contributed, [claim your Glasseater NFT now](https://alpha.layer3.xyz/task/contribute-to-the-solana-cookbook)!

 Happy Cooking!